aphkyle/-/assets/disclaimer.md

 # The `random` directory is made by:
 me (aph#8103 discord)

-Credit is not required, but much appreciated
+Credit is not required, but much appreciated if you use this in your own projects

 # The `indoor` directory is made by:

 [https://tilation.itch.io/](https://tilation.itch.io/)